Most payers will not cover cosmetic scar revisions, so you should make sure the dermatologist establishes medical necessity for the procedure.

 In the situation above, the scar revision is cosmetic but the revision is part of the aftercare process.

-Attending audio conferences about the hottest dermatology topics like this can do more than simply ensure your coding accuracy and decrease denials — it can safeguard your payments.
+Attending audio conferences on the hottest dermatology topics like this can do more than simply ensure your coding accuracy and decrease denials — it can safeguard your payments.
 In this tough economy, every dollar counts.
 Get real-life solutions to your toughest coding challenges with dermatology audio conferences.

 Bottom line: You don't have time to weed through the never-ending onslaught of information about dermatology coding and coverage, so let us do it for you.